GT-ARC/IoT-VET/README.md

 8. [**Simulation of Parts Delivery and Product Sales:**](modules/IoT-Factory-GTARC-08-Simulated-Delivery-Sales.pdf) This module implements a web-based UI to simulate the delivery of parts to the warehouse and the sale of products from the available product stock.
 It utilizes the inventory/stock API of the web service from the last two modules.
     - Implementing a client that uses the POST method of the web service API
     - Using forms in Node-RED to retrieve and process user input
+9. [**Simulation of Production:**](modules/IoT-Factory-GTARC-09-Simulated-Production.pdf) This module implements a web-based UI to simulate the production in the smart factory, resulting in an increase in product stock values and decrease in the inventory of the associated parts.
+It also relies on the inventory/stock web service.
+    - Implementing a client that uses a combination of the GET and POST methods of the web service API
+    - Checking for sufficient amount of the required parts for production
+10. [**Dashboard for Monitoring Inventory/Stock status:**](modules/IoT-Factory-GTARC-10-Inventory-Stock-Monitoring.pdf) This module implements a visual dashboard to monitor the number of available parts in the warehouse and products in the stock, utilizing the inventory/stock web service API from the previous modules.
+    - Creating web UI with multiple data series in a single plot
+    - Using bar charts for data visualization